nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

+   1. Ensure you have Java `17` or a newer version installed in your computer.
+   If you're not sure, you can download and install it from [this link](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).

-   1. Download the jar file and copy into an empty folder
+   2. Download the jar file from [this link](https://github.com/AY2425S1-CS2103T-F10-3/tp/releases) and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   3. Run the application by typing `java -jar nustates.jar` in a terminal from the folder with `NUStates.jar`.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by following `Initial launch` step above.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person